 Eva Russo is an award-winning multimedia journalist based in Richmond, Va.
 Originally from Chicago, but raised in Italy, she is a graduate in photojournalism from the prestigious Newhouse School at Syracuse University.
-Eva currently owns the wedding and lifestyle photography business Photoladylove, Inc. and is a freelancer for regional and national publications.
-She also works with Momenta Workshops to teach aspiring and professional photographers how to document the work of nonprofit organizations.
+Currently, Eva has returned to the Richmond Times-Dispatch as a multimedia journalist working on daily assignments as well as in-depth storytelling.
+She also collaborates with Momenta Workshops to teach aspiring and professional photographers how to document the work of nonprofit organizations.

 During her tenure as a staff photographer for the Richmond Times-Dispatch, Eva's work included coverage of the 2006 Winter Olympics, the aftermath of the Virginia Tech shootings, the devastation of Hurricane Katrina in Mississippi, the 2009 Presidential Inauguration and the 2010 earthquake in Haiti.